Cat Diabetes: Blood Sugar Levels & Management Guide

 Diagnostic Tests

 Fasting Blood Glucose: Single blood test after 12-hour fast.
-Values over 250 mg/dL typically confirm diabetes.
+Values over 250 mg/dL with symptoms typically confirm diabetes.

-Urine Glucose: Glucose spills into urine when blood levels exceed ~200 mg/dL.
-Useful for monitoring at home.
+Urine Glucose & Ketones: Glucose spills into urine when blood levels exceed ~200 mg/dL.
+Ketones indicate DKA risk.

 Complete Bloodwork: Checks for complications and concurrent diseases.
 Learn more about interpreting cat blood test results.